Xcel Energy Cabin Creek fire: Criminal case against Xcel Energy and RPI Coating

 On June 1, 2011, Federal prosecutors opened their charges that Xcel Energy was criminally liable for the deaths of the five RPI workers.
 On June 28, the jury found Xcel Energy not guilty.

 The contractor, RPI Coating, had a long history of citations from both federal and state agencies.
 The company had accumulated fines totaling $135,569 from ninety incidents since 1988.
 Most of the fines stemmed from unsafe working conditions, such as a worker who was crushed by a work platform while working on the I-80 San Francisco Bay Bridge.
-These ninety incidents were accumulated while the company was operating under the name of Robison Prezioso Inc. Of the ninety fineable incidences, twenty-seven were violations considered serious by the OSHA.
+These ninety incidents were accumulated while the company was operating under the name of Robison Prezioso Inc. Of the ninety fineable incidents, twenty-seven were violations considered serious by the OSHA.

 On December 19, 2011, RPI Coating pleaded guilty to workplace safety violations and paid $1.55 million in a cash settlement.
 The company took responsibility for the deaths of five workers and the injuries to three.
 This plea deal prevented a civil lawsuit and subjected RPI to further monitoring for workplace safety violations.